 Changed in version 12.0: Signals and slots and all related classes have been removed from the Core.
 Use PSR-14 events instead.

 Lina Wolf: Extending Extensions @ TYPO3 Developer Days 2019

-Events, Signals and Hooks are the recommended way of extending TYPO3 compared to extending PHP classes with a child class (see XCLASS extensions).
-Because only one extension of a PHP class can exist at a time while hooks and signals may allow many different user-designed processor functions to be executed.
+Events and Hooks are the recommended way of extending TYPO3 compared to extending PHP classes with a child class (see XCLASS extensions).
+Because only one extension of a PHP class can exist at a time while hooks and events may allow many different user-designed processor functions to be executed.
 With TYPO3 10 the EventDispatcher was introduced.
 It is a strongly typed method of extending TYPO3 and therefore recommended to use wherever available.

-However, Events have to be emitted, Hooks and Signals have to be implemented, in the TYPO3 Core or an Extension before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.
+However, Events have to be emitted and Hooks have to be implemented, in the TYPO3 Core or an extension before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.

-If you need to extend something which has no event, hook or signal yet, then you should suggest emitting an event.
+If you need to extend something which has no event or hook yet, then you should suggest emitting an event.
 Normally that is rather easily done by the author of the source you want to extend.